AuCson/low-rank-forgetting/README.md

 After training the models, we collect forgetting statistics over upstream data.
 Each run of LLM inference requires 1 GPU of the same type.

+## Quick start

+`viz_stats.ipynb`: After step 1 below: visualize matrix of forgetting associations

+`correlation_analysis`: After step 1 below: analyze correlations between forgetting and similarity measurements.

 ## Reproducing the results

 ### Step 1: Preparing the datasets

-The datasets (e.g. Dolma subsample, Tulu subsample) can be downloaded from this public s3 bucket: https://neurips-submission-15520.s3.us-east-1.amazonaws.com/data.zip and extracted under PROJECT_ROOT/data/.
+The datasets (e.g. Dolma subsample, Tulu subsample) can be downloaded from this public s3 bucket: https://low-rank-forgetting.s3.us-east-1.amazonaws.com/data.zip and extracted under PROJECT_ROOT/data/.

+The pre-computed statistics of forgetting can be downloaded from the public s3 bucket:https://low-rank-forgetting.s3.us-east-1.amazonaws.com/stats.zip and extracted under PROJECT_ROOT/stats/.

 ### Step 2: Fine-tuning the LLMs (Skippable with Step 4)